or1426/maths/README.md

 a matrix with first row 1,2 second row 3,i and third row 8i,7

 #+
-add the two last things: eg 3 i + returns 3 + i and 3 i ) i 7 ) + returns a vector with elements 3+i,7+i
+Add the two last things: eg 3 i + returns 3 + i and 3 i ) i 7 ) + returns a vector with elements 3+i,7+i

 #-
-subtract the two last things: eg 5 2 - returns 3
+Subtract the two last things: eg 5 2 - returns 3

 #*
-does various things depending on arguements
+Does various things depending on what you give it
 eg:
 2 i * returns 2i